 By default, the BigQuery connector for Excel runs queries using legacy SQL.
-To run queries using standard SQL, prefix your query with the following line:
+To run queries using Google Standard SQL, prefix your query with the following line:

-For example, the following query is executed using standard SQL:
+For example, the following query is executed using Google Standard SQL:

 #standardSQL SELECT weight_pounds, state, year, gestation_weeks FROM `bigquery-public-data.samples.natality` ORDER BY weight_pounds DESC LIMIT 10